 I never knew hatred can develop into passion.
 For all my life, I’ve loathed feeling ill, let alone physical discomfort.
 I had always wished to escape the series of ailments, however due to my fragile physique, the condition was inevitable.

 For the first time at 8 years old, I was introduced to the internet.
 I recalled the birth of the little researcher in me: as I was curled up in excruciating gastric pain, I desperately searched up “How to heal gastric pain”, and eventually, “Why use antacids to cure gastric pain?”.
-I was enlightened with how the basicity of antacids will neutralize the acidity of stomach acid that the sting in my stomach had seem to vanish.
+I was enlightened with how the basicity of antacids will neutralize the acidity of stomach acid that the sting in my stomach seemed to vanish.
 The topic of self-health research stemmed from gastric pain to hormone regulation and stem cells.
 The science of health never fails to intrigue the curious soul in me.

 Self-study and junior high biology and chemistry classes were not sufficient; I starved for more knowledge, which is why I decided to pursue the higher level biology and chemistry courses of the IBDP.
 Despite being faced with challenges, those classes were a bliss.
-Asking questions beyond the syllabus, however related to the subject, and receiving answers was the best part of it.
+Asking questions beyond the syllabus, but related to the subject, and receiving answers was the best part of it.

 After some thought, I felt the need to share my knowledge with others also willing to break free from an unhealthy lifestyle, and wanted to do so through a platform.
 This is where my health science research club, Somnolence, emerged.
-Prior to the establishment, I identified a prevalent problem: the importance of sleep is not acknowledged enough by the people around me.
-Hence, my club started off with advocating sleep science through Instagram posts and webinarshosted.
-Although not much followed us, I was more than satisfied as two of our followers expressed their gratitude for the content we make, and how helpful and fascinating they are.
+Prior to its establishment, I identified a prevalent problem: the importance of sleep is not acknowledged enough by the people around me.
+Hence, my club started off with advocating sleep science through Instagram posts and webinars.
+Although not many followed us, I was more than satisfied as two of our followers expressed their gratitude for the content we make, and how helpful and fascinating they are.
 They reminded me of how I was back then as I started to appreciate health sciences and technology.
 This fueled me to expand the scope of content to the science of biohacking in health, where we share about shortcuts to improve health and eventually, wellbeing.
 Regardless, I still wish to reach a wider audience and be presented with more research opportunities in the future.
 Still, looking back made me appreciate the unfortunate events that had brought me to

+Notes:

+The premise of your essay is compelling and the reader can definitely sense your passion in health science!

+Structure wise, I think you want to focus more on telling your story on sharing that knowledge (the last paragraph) and less on the background (the first three paragraphs).
+This takes into account the word count and what the prompt is asking.

+Remember that the prompt wants you to show 1) what you have done to 2) make your school or community a better place.
+A background story can compose around 1/4 of the essay, and the rest should address those two elements.

 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.